-"Despite the adversities and challenges that many of us face at various stages of our lives, there is one thing that stands out for me as a professional helper of people - and that is a person's capacity to transcend difficulties and embrace change.
+"Despite the adversities and challenges that many of us face at various stages of our lives, there is one thing that stands out for us as professional helpers of people - and that is a person's capacity to transcend difficulties and embrace change.

-This single aspect of my work continues to drive my personal passion for helping individuals and couples to identify the blocks that are preventing their growth and limiting their level of happiness in life.
+This single aspect of our work continues to drive our passion for helping individuals and couples to identify the blocks that are preventing their growth and limiting their level of happiness in life.

 Very often, factors like fear, guilt, shame, lack of confidence, low self-worth or poor self-esteem build up from earlier life experiences and remain hidden within our subconscious minds.
 They may be out of sight but they nevertheless exert very powerful influences on individual choice and personal growth.